Bernard Herrmann: Collaborations with Alfred Hitchcock

-The film score for the remake of The Man Who Knew Too Much (1956) was composed by Herrmann, but two of the more significant pieces of music in the film – the song "Que Sera, Sera (Whatever Will Be, Will Be)" and the Storm Clouds Cantata played in the Royal Albert Hall – are not by Herrmann (although he did re-orchestrate the cantata by Australian-born composer Arthur Benjamin written for the earlier Hitchcock film of the same name).
-However, this film did give Herrmann the opportunity for an on-screen appearance: he is the conductor of the London Symphony Orchestra in the Albert Hall scene.
-Herrmann's score for Hitchcock's The Wrong Man (1956) is in a jazz style and makes heavy use of bass; Emmanuel Balestrero (Henry Fonda), the wrong man of the title, is a jazz bassist.
+The score for The Man Who Knew Too Much (1956) was composed by Herrmann, but two of the most significant pieces in the film – the song "Que Será, Será" and the Storm Clouds Cantata – were not (although he did re-orchestrate Arthur Benjamin's cantata from Hitchcock's 1934 original).
+The film gave Herrmann the opportunity for a cameo as the conductor of the London Symphony Orchestra in the Royal Albert Hall scene.
+Herrmann's The Wrong Man score (1956) is in a jazz style and makes heavy use of double bass; Emmanuel Balestrero (Henry Fonda), the wrong man of the title, is a jazz bassist.